ioncodes/LRR_RU_NOCD/README.md

 There is a check for a CD key (using the file `cd.key`) but it looks like that it doesn't do anything with it.

 ## How does this patch work?
 Since the game uses `d3drm.dll` I decided to implement patches inside of a proxy DLL (this project).
-The DLL hooks `GetDriveTypeA` and `GetVolumeInformationA` and forces overwrites the required information to reach the desired result.
+The DLL hooks `GetDriveTypeA` and `GetVolumeInformationA` and overwrites the required information to reach the desired result.
 The DLL must be placed in the Rock Raiders installation folder along with a copy of the legitimate `d3drm.dll` but renamed as `d3drm_ori.dll`.
 AFAIK, any available version of that DLL should work but for reference, this is the hash of the one I used: